md-babel/swift-markdown-babel/README.md

 A Markdown toolchain to make your documents executable.

+## Examples

+[See the examples file](Examples.md) to learn how to configure various evaluators to

+- generate graphs,
+- do HTTP requests,
+- and run scripts.

 ## Demo

 We'll 'execute' the code block in [`test.txt`](test.txt) that shells out to `date` (around [line 7](https://github.com/md-babel/swift-markdown-babel/blob/main/test.txt#L6), with 1-based counting), using the [`config.json`](config.json) that instructs `md-babel` how to interpret `sh` code blocks.